-Falling behind on payments to HMRC is easy to do, with one of the most common reasons being a bad debt or unexpected expenditure having an immediate effect on business cash flow.
-In order to compensate for this and continue trading, essential payments such as suppliers, wages, rent and utilities are often prioritised over payments to HMRC.
-If not repaid quickly this situation can easily spiral out of control and become unmanageable.
+Falling behind on payments to HMRC can easily occur, often a result of a bad debt or unexpected expenditure having an immediate negative effect on business cash flow.
+In order to continue trading, essential payments such as suppliers, wages, rent and utilities are often prioritised overpayments to HMRC.
+If not repaid quickly, this situation can easily spiral out of control and become unmanageable.

 What is a Time to Pay Arrangement?